wizeline/wize-docs/onboarding/README.md

 ## Executive Summary

-Newly-hired software engineers and project managers work on [internal projects](#internal-projects) for their first 2 weeks to learn culture, best practices, and leader/mentorship while ensuring a minimal level of knowledge and skills with tools/technologies relevant to the new-hires’ first assignments (_e.g._, MacOS, Git, GitHub, Jira, Confluence, NodeJS, React, _etc._).
-Secondary benefits (hopefully) include
+Newly-hired communicators, designers, developers, and project managers work on [internal projects](#internal-projects) for their first two weeks to learn the culture, best practices, mentorship, and leadership.
+We ensure a minimal level of knowledge and skills with tools and technologies relevant to the new-hires’ first assignments (e.g., MacOS, Git, GitHub, Jira, Confluence, NodeJS, React, etc.).
+Secondary benefits include the following:

-- Ever-more-valuable internal tools
+- Continues improvement of internal tools
-- Immediate socialization of the new-hires beyond their initial assignment team
+- Immediate socialization of the new-hires beyond their initial team
-- (More) rapid recognition and “acceptance” of new-hires for their contributions to the internal tools
+- Rapid recognition and acceptance of new-hires for their contributions to the internal tools
-- Opportunities for existing employees to get experience mentoring, coaching, leading, _etc_.
+- Opportunities for existing employees to get experience mentoring, coaching, leading, etc.
 - Teaching and demonstrating the culture, values, and practices we **want** the team to have

 ## Sections